 Duckwater Shoshone Tribe of the Duckwater Reservation

-The Duckwater Reservation looks also like the middle of nowhere, after 4-hour drive from Las Vegas.
+The Duckwater Reservation was also in the middle of nowhere, reached after a four-hour drive through the wilderness from Las Vegas.

 Big Warm Spring